 I've been coaching people since 2011 and professionally, since 2014.

 Over the years, I've worked with a wide variety of people of different nationalities, cultures, and belief systems.
 Professionally, they have come from diverse sectors, including humanitarian aid and development, government and politics, fitness and yoga, law and finance, project management and business development, and academia.
 I have also used my coaching skills to consult on a variety of organisational challenges around performance.

 While my main interest is in the application of Positive Psychology in movement, exercise, and sport settings, I also coach people who are performance-driven in other areas of life and work.
 Performance, stress, and recovery processes apply to all high-pressure environments and people who like to challenge themselves.
-While a fit and healthy lifestyle can mitigate the impact of stress, there is much more at the level of the mind in terms of thought, emotion, and behaviour that need to be taken into account on a personal or professional development journey.
+While a fit and healthy lifestyle can mitigate the impact of stress, there is also a need to work with the mind in terms of thought, emotion, and behaviour, and to take into account a person's social environment and its impact on them.

-As someone who has been driven to perform in the past under increasing pressure, and experienced the knock-on effects of success, stress, failure, and physical injury, you could say I've learned first-hand what the journey of recovery can be like.
-But I didn't stop there at personal understanding.
+As someone who has been driven to perform in the past under increasing pressure, and experienced the knock-on effects of success, stress, failure, and physical injury, you could say I've learned first-hand what the journey of recovery and growth can be like.
 I took my questions into further training as a coach and later, through a diploma in Positive Psychology and Masters of Science degree in Exercise and Sport Psychology.
-I now teach Positive Psychology and run a research project on the impact of fear on action and movement.
+I now teach Positive Psychology and run various research studies through the lens of Positive Psychology.